AviatrixSystems/Docs/Support/support_ticket_priority.rst

 --------
 Aviatrix offers 2 types of support plans; Standard and Platinum.
 Please refer to our `Official Support SLA <http://www.aviatrix.com/support/service-level-agreement.php>`_ for more information.

-Whenever Aviatrix customer has a technical question or issue, he/she may create a support ticket
+Aviatrix customers may create a support ticket via
-  - by sending an email to support@aviatrix.com, or
+  - an email to support@aviatrix.com, or
-  - via our `Aviatrix Support Web Portal <http://aviatrix.zendesk.com>`_.
+  - `Aviatrix Support Web Portal <http://aviatrix.zendesk.com>`_.

    .. note::
       | For Platinum support subscription that covers 7x24x365, please reach out to sales@aviatrix.com.